BISSELL Crosswave vs Pet Pro vs Spinwave Battle

 - Design, dimensions, and weight – Bissell Crosswave measures 10.5 x 12 x 46 inches and weighs just 11.05lbs.
 The Pet Pro measures 10.5 x 12 x 46 inches and weighs 11.5lbs.
 Lastly, the Spinwave measures 8 x 16 x 45 inches and weighs just 9.5lbs.

 - Application – The BISSEL Crosswave and Crosswave Pet Pro have been specially designed to clean tile, laminate, sealed wood floors, linoleum, pressed-wood floors, rubber floor mats, area rugs, and carpets.
 As for the Spinwave, you can rely on it to clean tile, laminate, sealed wood floors, vinyl, and linoleum.
+Thus, the main difference between Bissell Crosswave vs Spinwave lies in the carpet cleaning function, which is unavailable with the latter vac.

 - Cleaning head – The Crosswave 1785A comes with a Dual-Action Brush Roll that consists of a microfiber and nylon brush.
 The cleaning head stretches to 12-inches.
 As for the Crosswave Pet Pro, we find a Tangle-Free Pet Brush Roll which prevents tangling even with long hairs.
 The cleaning head is 12-inches long.
 Lastly, the BISSELL Spinwave has reusable scrubby and soft-touch microfiber pads attached to the 14-inch cleaning head.